awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-labels.md

    Default output format [None]: ENTER
    ```

-1. Execute the following command to view a list of parameters for which you have permission to attach a label\.
+1. Run the following command to view a list of parameters for which you have permission to attach a label\.
 **Note**
 Parameters are only available in the Region where they were created\.
 If you don't see a parameter for which you want to attach a label, then verify your Region\.